iamjinme/barsquare/README.md

 ## Overview

-BarSquare is an full-stack app for coordinate meetings (nightlife) in your city, easy interface, it's support on Clementine.js.
+BarSquare is an full-stack app for coordinate meetings (nightlife) in your city, easy interface and powered by Foursquare, it's support on Clementine.js.
 This app is a challenge for Back End Certification on FreeCodeCamp.

 The [Free Code Camp](http://www.freecodecamp.com) version of Clementine.js is meant for use when completing projects as part of the FCC curriculum.
 This version includes GitHub authentication using [Passport](http://passportjs.org/).